Wondering how to come up with a band name idea that is memorable, meaningful, and unique?

 Do you know what the words Bollywood, cosplay, biopic, and sitcom all have in common?
 They are all portmanteaus, which means two separate words that are combined to make a new and unique word.

-This is also an excellent method for coming up with a band name idea that is truly unique and memorable.
+This is also an excellent method for coming up with amazing band name ideas that are truly unique and memorable.
 Here are a few simple examples.

 - Malevolent + Nation = Malevolation